-- 23 Milne and Ratnam, ibid., p.
-65. - 24 Lim Hong Hai compares Sabah and Sarawak with the peninsular states of Penang and Kelantan in his interesting article, "Sabah and Sarawak in Malalysia: The Real Bargain, or what have they gotten themselves into?"
+- 22 This is the third time that Sabah has had a Chinese Chief Minister.
+The previous Chief Ministers were Datuk Peter Lo and Datuk Yong Teck Lee. - 23 Milne and Ratnam, ibid., p.
+65. - 24 Lim Hong Hai compares Sabah and Sarawak with the peninsular states of Penang and Kelantan in his interesting article, "Sabah and Sarawak in Malaysia: The Real Bargain, or what have they gotten themselves into?"
 Sabah and Sarawak: The Politics of Development and Federalism, Kajian Malaysia XI, nos.
 1 and 2 (Jan/ December 1997): 15-56. - 25 New Straits Times, 15 August 2000, p.
-1. - 26 See the full text of the question and answer session in Parliament in Utusan Malaysia.
-12 December 2000. - 27 See report, "Suqiu sets aside seven points", New Straits Times, 6 January, 2001, pp. 1-2; see also report in Ulusan Malaysia, "Suqiu gugur 7 tuntutan," pp. 1, 4.
-Although the latter carried the word "gugur" (dropped) in its headline, its report used the words "bersetuju menarik balik" (agreed to withdraw) and also carried a column identifying the seven points which it declared as "gang ditarik balik" (withdraw).
+1. - 26 See the full text of the question and answer session in Parliament in Utusan Malaysia, 12 December 2000. - 27 See report, "Suqiu sets aside seven points", New Straits Times, 6 January, 2001, pp. 1-2; see also report in Utusan Malaysia, "Suqiu gugur 7 tuntutan," pp. 1, 4.
+Although the latter carried the word "gugur" (dropped) in its headline, its report used the words "bersetuju menarik balik" (agreed to withdraw) and also carried a column identifying the seven points which it declared as "yang ditarik balik" (withdrawn).